-The Society of Wood Engravers’ Centenary Exhibition opens at Bankside Gallery in February.
-Leonie Bradley, Editor of Printmaking Today, goes behind the scenes to find out how her mum, Hilary Paynter, has been instrumental in putting together a consistently high quality annual exhibition.
+In February 2020, the Society of Wood Engravers held their Centenary Exhibition at Bankside Gallery.
+Leonie Bradley, Editor of Printmaking Today, went behind the scenes to find out how her mum, Hilary Paynter, has been instrumental in putting together a consistently high quality annual exhibition.

 "I had no long-term plan.
 Survival of the SWE has always been rather precarious and we lurched from year to year hoping to continue.